-Agriculture provides us with food, feed, fiber and at the same time many other services, for example, pollination, natural enemies and carbon sequestration.
-Our research goal is the development of sustainable farming systems for contemporary farmers and future generations.
-To reach that goal we use field trials, experiments in greenhouses, interviews and modeling.
-Often in close collaboration with farmers in different parts of the world – to make our results more usable and ensure a greater impact on society.
+Agriculture provides us with food, feed, and fibre, and at the same time many other ecosystem services, for example nutrient cycling, water regulation and carbon sequestration.
+Our research goal is to contribute to development of sustainable, ethically viable farming and food systems with focus on cropping systems for today and the future.
+To reach that goal we use field studies, interviews and modelling.
+To make our results more usable and ensure a greater impact on the agricultural sector and society, we work in close collaboration with researchers, farmers and other actors in different parts of the world, from local to global level.

 The agricultural cropping systems of the future must be multifunctional and contribute to many products and services.
 We want good yields while preserving biodiversity, reducing the impact on the climate and increasing soil fertility.
 Farmers must also get a decent salary and good working conditions.
 It is also important to include the consumer perspective.

 An important theme in our research is diversification.
 The aim is to increase variation in the agricultural landscape both in terms of cultivated and wild diversity.
 We can grow a larger number of crops, use variety mixtures, add more crops to the crop rotation, practice agroforestry, use flower strips...

 We have projects in different parts of the world.
 Sweden and Europe, of course, but also in South America, Asia and Africa.
 It is a great advantage for us to have an international overview.
 Not least to find sustainable farming systems that people already use and learn from them.